 This guide to teacher preparation programs in Delaware is intended to provide useful information for anyone looking to obtain a teaching degree in Delaware.
 There are many teaching schools in the state that prepare aspiring teachers for a long career in the education sector.
-Scroll down to find a table of top-rated teaching programs, a list of accredited teacher preparation programs, and student reviews.
+Scroll down to find lists of top-rated teaching programs, a table of accredited, state-approved teacher preparation programs, and student reviews.
 For those just entering the workforce or anyone looking to change careers, this guide to teaching schools in Delaware aims to help you find a program that meets your individual needs.

 - 3 colleges and universities offer an associate’s degree in education.*1

 - 4 colleges and universities offer a bachelor’s degree in education.*1